humayun11998/Workopia/README.md

 ##### Laragon

-If you are using Laragon, you can set right-click the icon in the system tray and go to `Apache > sites-enabled > auto.workopia.test.conf`.
+If you are using Laragon, you can right-click the icon in the system tray and go to `Apache > sites-enabled > auto.workopia.test.conf`.
 Your file may be named differently.

 You can then set the document root.
 Here is an example: